Sekolah Kebangsaan Sungai Binjai: The first move (1923–1954)

-The Second Move/Recent Site (1954-now)
+The second move/recent site (1954–present)

 On the basis of the needs of the pupils, the school had moved to its current site in 1954, which is located not far from the original site and the second site.

 Given the state of the school buildings are too old and the increasing number of students is too overwhelming, then the government had moved the school to a new site about 4 1/2 acres (previously owned by Tuan Hj.
 Ahmad Tafsir) of the site of the present school building.
 The school has its own shape and a distinct look, and it was officially used in 1955.
 The new school can accommodate a total enrollment of 500 pupils.

 Unfortunately, the numbers of pupils keep on rising as years come.
 To solve the problem, the school was divided into 2 sessions (mornings and evenings) in 1964.

 Official opening of the school was held on October 22, 1977, and was inaugurated by the then Chief Minister of Selangor YAB Dato' Seri Haji Hormat Bin Rafei, for opening the 1-storey buildings used for administrative purposes until 2010, where the school administration has now moved on new 2-storey detached buildings completed around 2010, replacing the dilapidated building that has been used since 1955.
 The old wooden building had been demolished on May 9, 2008.

 Since October 2013, the new surau (Muslim prayer house) has started its construction and will be expected to be complete in the middle 2014.